- Confidently say "yes" and "no" to new marketing ideas based on four simple questions.

 5 Steps to Building and Using Your Marketing Project Prioritization MatrixLet’s build out your project prioritization matrix and apply it to your marketing projects.
 Remember to download your matrix template, so you can follow along if you don’t want to build your own matrix from scratch!

 Step 1: Define the Criteria For Value and Target AudienceEarlier, we told you this matrix will help you focus on projects that will bring the most value to the largest amount of your target audience.
 On the matrix, the target audience is the horizontal axis, and value is the vertical axis.
 Content that falls closest to the intersection is one that brings the least value to the smallest segment of your target audience.
 To know where each marketing project belongs on the matrix, you need to define the criteria for both target audience and value.
 You can do this by defining the questions to use when scoring each marketing project on a 1-3 scale, with 3 being best and 1 being worst.
+Here are our recommended questions: Target Audience Question 1: How much of our target audience is experiencing the problem we’re solving?

 - Score 3: Most